7bitcoder/7bitConf/README.md

 ### In Memory

 In memory settings, the configuration source is added using addInMemory(std::vector<std::pair<std::string, JsonValue>>) builder method.
-The first element in a pair can contain ':' to provide a nested setting
+The first element in a pair can contain ':' to provide a nested setting:

 ```cpp
 auto configuration = ConfigurationBuilder{}.addInMemory({"setting:nested", "hello"}).build();